site84/python2020/README.md

-This Documentation ifs for Arab open university students For any questions please send an email to python@site84.com Feel Free To commit to this repository your changes wil be reviewed
+This Documentation ifs for Arab open university students For any questions please send an email to python@site84.com Feel Free To commit to this repository your changes will be reviewed
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for